Gateway Commercial Finance

 5) Apply for a loan or line of credit.
 Ask the bank where you opened your accounts to establish a line of credit.
 If they need collateral, you should be able to use your business savings account.
 Again, don’t use personal assets because they then become exposed to creditors.

 If you follow these steps, your business should have built strong credit quickly.
-That credit, if used responsibly, will help you build and grow your business to its full potential.
+If used responsibly, that credit will help you develop and grow your business to its full potential.